zephyrproject-rtos/zephyr/doc/subsystems/logging/kernel_event_logger.rst

 The following code illustrates how a thread can retrieve the events recorded by the kernel event logger.
-A sample application that shows how to collect kernel event data can also be found at :file:`samples/kernel_event_logger`.

 .. code-block:: c